Identification- and many moment-robust inference via invariant moment conditions: Additional numerical results

 \subsection{Size and power for median IV regression}

 We start by testing the joint hypothesis $H_0\colon\theta_{1}(1/2)=-1+\Phi^{-1}(1/2)=-1$ and $\theta_{2}(1/2)=1$ at a $5\%$ significance level, for $k$ ranging from 3 to 30.
-Figure \ref{fig:IVQR size k} shows the results over $100,000$ data sets from this DGP.
-For $k=3$ we see that the fixed-$k$ AR, the MI AR and the finite sample test by \citet{chernozhukov2009finite} are all size correct.
-When the number of instruments increases, the rejection rates of the fixed-$k$ AR and MI AR drop below the nominal size.
-For the fixed-$k$ AR this is more salient than for the MI AR.
-The test by \citet{chernozhukov2009finite} is size correct uniformly over $k$.
+To more closely match the DGP from \citet{chernozhukov2006finite}, we generate the instruments in this section as $\bs Z_i\sim N(0,\bs I)$.
+Figure \ref{fig:IVQR size k} shows the results over $1,000$ data sets from this DGP.
+The left panel shows the rejection rates for the fixed-$k$ AR test, the MI AR test and the finite sample correct test from \citet{chernozhukov2006finite}.
+For $k=3$ we see that all tests are size correct.
+When the number of instruments increases, the rejection rates of the fixed-$k$ AR drop below the nominal size.

+The right panel of Figure \ref{fig:IVQR size k} shows the rejection rates for the subset score test by \citet{jun2008weak} and tests based on a GMM estimator, the IQR estimator by \citet{chernozhukov2006instrumental} and the smoothed IVQR estimator by \citet{kaplan2017smoothed}.
+The rejection rates of all these tests increase with the number of moment conditions.

-Next, we investigate the power of the fixed-$k$ and MI AR tests.
-We consider rejection rates of the marginal hypothesis $H_0\colon\theta_{2}(1/2)=1$, which we reject only if the joint test rejects for all values of $\theta_{1}(1/2)$.
+Next, we investigate the power of the fixed-$k$ AR test, the MI AR test and the finite sample correct test by \citet{chernozhukov2009finite}.
+We follow \citet{chernozhukov2006finite} and consider rejection rates of the marginal hypothesis $H_0\colon\theta_{2}(1/2)=\theta_{2}^*(1/2)$, where $\theta_{2}^*(1/2)$ varies between $-4$ and $6$.
+We reject the marginal hypothesis only if the joint test rejects for all values of $\theta_{1}(1/2)$.
 As a consequence the test of the marginal hypothesis will be conservative.

 Figure \ref{fig:IVQR power} shows the power curves when testing at a $5\%$ significance level for $k=10$ and $k=30$ over $10,000$ data sets.
 Clearly, the MI AR test has higher power than the fixed-$k$ AR test and especially so when the number of instruments is large.
 Note furthermore that the MI AR has comparable power to the test by \citet{chernozhukov2009finite}.
 Unlike the latter, the former does not require any simulations to determine the critical values, which makes it a computationally friendly alternative.